gitmehedi/kubernetes/kubernetes/pages/chapter-3-cluster-11.md

    $ kubectl get pods -o wide
    ```

-   Node mark as drain so that pod evict from specified node.
+   Mark node as drain so that pod evict from specified node.
    ```
    -- mark node as drain
    $ kubectl drain [node_name] --ignore-daemonsets